 SAS honors Hillsborough Community College, Texas A&M professor and Student Ambassadors at annual forum

-Graduation rates jumped 69 per cent at Hillsborough Community College with help from an analytics dashboard.
+Graduation rates jumped 69 percent at Hillsborough Community College with help from an analytics dashboard.
 At Texas A&M, a tenacious analytics professor is producing talent primed to tackle real-world challenges.
-Analytics leader SAS is honouring both, along with the 2017 SAS Student Ambassadors, at this year’s SAS Global Forum.
+Analytics leader SAS is honoring both, along with the 2017 SAS Student Ambassadors, at this year’s SAS Global Forum.

 “Analytics is transforming higher education teaching, learning and administration,” said SAS CEO Jim Goodnight.
-“Our honourees exemplify how analytics is helping individuals and institutions thrive,”
+“Our honorees exemplify how analytics is helping individuals and institutions thrive,”